 - (1) The trustees must manage the business of the charity and have the following powers in order to further the objects (but not for any other purpose): - (a) to raise funds for the charity or for a charity with the same or similar purposes.
-In doing so, the trustees must not undertake any taxable permanent trading activity and must comply with any relevant statutory regulations. - (b) to buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use. - (c) to sell, lease or otherwise dispose of all or any part of the property belonging to the charity.
-In exercising this power, the trustees must comply as appropriate with any provisions of the Charities and Trustee Investment (Scotland) Act 2005 for the time being in force.

-- (d) to borrow money and to charge the whole or any part of the property belonging to the charity as security for repayment of the money borrowed. - (e) to co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them and in particular with other u3as, clusters of u3as and The Trust. - (f) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the object. - (g) to acquire, merge with or enter into any partnership or joint venture arrangement with any other charity formed for any of the objects or with any other u3a. - (h) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves. - (i) to obtain and pay for such goods and services as are necessary for carrying out the work of the charity. - (j) to open and operate such bank and other accounts as the trustees consider necessary. - (k) to do all such other lawful things as are necessary for the achievement of the objects. - (2) No alteration of this constitution or any special resolution shall have retrospective effect to invalidate any prior act of the trustees. - (3) Any properly constituted meeting of trustees at which a quorum is present at the time the relevant decision is made may exercise all the powers exercisable by the trustees.
+In doing so, the trustees must not undertake any taxable permanent trading activity and must comply with any relevant statutory regulations - (b) to buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use; - (c) to sell, lease or otherwise dispose of all or any part of the property belonging to the charity.
+In exercising this power, the trustees must comply as appropriate with sections 117 - 122 of the Charities Act 2011; - (d) to borrow money and to charge the whole or any part of the property belonging to the charity as security for repayment of the money borrowed.
+The trustees must comply as appropriate with sections 124 - 126 of the Charities Act 2011, if they intend to mortgage land; - (e) to co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them and in particular with other u3as, clusters of u3as and The Trust; - (f) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the object; - (g) to acquire, merge with or enter into any partnership or joint venture arrangement with any other charity formed for any of the objects or with any other u3a; - (h) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves; - (i) to obtain and pay for such goods and services as are necessary for carrying out the work of the charity; - (j) to open and operate such bank and other accounts as the trustees consider necessary; - (k) to do all such other lawful things as are necessary for the achievement of the objects. - (2) No alteration of this constitution or any special resolution shall have retrospective effect to invalidate any prior act of the trustees. - (3) Any properly constituted meeting of trustees at which a quorum is present at the time the relevant decision is made may exercise all the powers exercisable by the trustees.

-19) Disqualification and removal of trustees.
+19. Disqualification and removal of trustees